PrismarineJS/mineflayer-pathfinder/readme.md

 Max drop down distance.
 Only considers drops that have blocks to land on.
 * Default - `4`

+### infiniteLiquidDropdownDistance
+Option to ignore maxDropDown distance when the landing position is in water.
+* Default - `true`

 ### liquidCost
 Additional cost for interacting with liquids.
 * Default - `1`